qmk/qmk_firmware/README.md

 This documentation is edited and maintained by Erez Zukerman of ErgoDox EZ.
 If you spot any typos or inaccuracies, please [open an issue](https://github.com/jackhumbert/qmk_firmware/issues/new).

-The OLKB product firmwares are maintained by Jack, the Ergodox EZ by Erez, and the Clueboard by [skullydazed](/skullydazed).
+The OLKB product firmwares are maintained by Jack, the Ergodox EZ by Erez, and the Clueboard by [Zach White](https://github.com/skullydazed).

 ## Important background info: TMK documentation